bokeh/bokeh/sphinx/source/docs/user_guide_ar.rst

 and produces a new plot.
 It is the primitive which the recipes rely on (in fact, extra arguments passed to recipes will be sent to replot).
 The abstract rendering configuration breaks down into four function roles.

-The function roles available are:
+The function roles are:

-- selector: Determines which bins are associated with a glyph in the visualization
+- selector --- Determines which bins are associated with a glyph in the visualization
-- info: Determines which value goes into the bin for a given glyph
+- info --- Determines which value goes into the bin for a given glyph
-- aggregator: Combines new values (from info) with the existing value of the bin
+- aggregator --- Combines new values (from info) with the existing value of the bin
-- shader: Transforms a set of bins.
+- shader --- Transforms a set of bins.
 Shaders may be chained in many cases.

-In replot, the selector is determined either indirectly through the plot or via the 'points' flag.
-If 'points' is set, then all geometry of the plot is interpreted as points that touch only one bin.
+In replot, the selector is determined either indirectly through the plot or via the ``points`` flag.
+If ``points`` is set, then all geometry of the plot is interpreted as points that touch only one bin.
 Otherwise, the shape-type of the source plot will be used.

 The info function refers back to the data source of the original plot.
 The row related to the current shape is used as its argument.
-Since counts are common, the default info function is Const(1), which always returns the number 1.
+Since counts are common, the default info function is ``Const(1)``, which always returns the value ``1``.
 The info function is commonly used for categorization of the input glyphs.

 The aggregator builds bin values from info values and an existing bin.